Topper Headon: After the Clash

 Headon was extensively interviewed for the Joe Strummer: The Future Is Unwritten documentary film about the late Clash frontman, which was released in 2007.
 Headon related his experiences during this period, how he became addicted to heroin and how there were problems before his dismissal.
 Headon also stated that seeing the video of "Rock the Casbah" with "someone else (Terry Chimes) in my place playing my song" caused him to fall in even greater depression and heavier drug addiction.

-On 11 January 2008 he performed with Carbon/Silicon at the Carbon Casino Club in Portobello London, being included with the line-up of Mick Jones, Tony James, Leo Williams and Dominic Greensmith.
+On 11 January 2008, he performed with Carbon/Silicon at the Carbon Casino Club in Portobello London, being included with the line-up of Mick Jones, Tony James, Leo Williams and Dominic Greensmith.
 Headon joined the band on stage during the Clash's "Train in Vain (Stand by Me)".
 An encore followed with Headon playing drums on "Should I Stay or Should I Go".
 This performance marked the first time since 1982 that Headon and Jones had performed together on stage.

 In a February 2008 newspaper article Headon revealed that in 2003 he started to experience serious back pain, a frequent complaint of ageing rock drummers.
 Diagnosed with hyperkyphosis, a forward curvature of the back, he underwent intense posture adjustment treatment and continues to exercise daily.
 He notes that, on his recent appearance with Jones, he exhibited his new upright stance.

 At some point in the 1980s, Headon contracted Hepatitis C, which, along with his alcohol intake, led to severe liver problems.
 Headon successfully underwent interferon treatment for his hepatitis in 2007 and became a spokesman for the Hepatitis C Trust.

 The BBC featured Headon in a February 2009 feature on drumming as therapy.
 He shares some of his story in a brief video interview.
-In 2012 Headon was interviewed by fellow drummer Spike Webb, sharing stories from his years drumming for The Clash and his experience writing 'Rock The Casbah'.
+In 2012 Headon was interviewed by fellow drummer Spike Webb, sharing stories from his years drumming for the Clash and his experience writing 'Rock The Casbah'.

 Actor Alex Gold portrayed Headon in the 2016 film London Town, which tells the story of a Clash-obsessed teenager who crosses paths with Joe Strummer by happenstance in 1979 and finds his life changing as a result.
-Reviews were mostly negative.